|4||Willow Creek, California|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Tucson air is currently 0 times above WHO exposure recommendation
+PM2.5 concentration in Tucson air currently meets the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|

 |Thursday, Aug 11|

 Good 33 US AQI

 Good 11 US AQI

 |Sunday, Aug 14|